EmilyLindsay-Smith/DreamWorldRoutePlanner/README.md

 - The PrefixTree could be converted to a radix tree to compress redundant nodes
 - The PrefixTree children representation could be changed to a map to avoid iterating over empty values in the current vector
 - Facilitate searching for the nearest multiple instances of an amenity
+- Add GoogleMock based tests for eg. ContainerEq()
+- Type checking for cin in CLI